The Top 3 Most Toxic Cleaning Products in Your Home

 We all know blocked drains are a nightmare.
 A blocked drain could result in a constant gassy smell lingering around your home, and often people think they need to combat their blocked drain with a strong chemical to get rid of the smell.
 Many chemical drain cleaners contain Sodium Hydroxide, otherwise known as Lye.
 Sodium Hydroxide is known to be extremely corrosive and can cause severe burns if it comes into contact with your eyes or skin.
+If your home has a septic system, a conventional drain cleaner is definitely not going to be grey water safe.
 While this may be effective for clearing away the gunk blocking your drains, there exists a more effective and healthier alternative.

 3. Oven Cleaners

 Ovens are one of the most used household appliances, and important to keep clean.
 Just like drain cleaners; Sodium Hydroxide is also a key chemical found in many conventional oven cleaners.
-When cleaning your oven, you are at risk of inhaling the nasty chemicals or when the formula makes contact with your skin.
+When cleaning your oven, you are at risk of inhaling the nasty chemicals or letting the formula make contact with your skin.
 It is especially crucial to remember that whatever you put into your oven, could end up in contact with the food you consume.
 Shouldn’t there be a safer alternative to cleaning your oven?
-There is.
+Yes, there should.
+And there is.

 The switch: Keep your kitchen clean and green with Orange Power Multi-Purpose Cleaner and Sticky Spot & Goo Dissolver.
 Relying on the natural ability of orange oil, Orange Power Multi-Purpose Cleaner lifts and dissolves grease, grime, fatty deposits and stains.
 For those especially stubborn fat build ups, oil stains and tough grease marks, use Orange Power Sticky Spot and Goo Dissolver to instantly scrub and remove them.
 Both products are non-toxic and leave a pleasant natural citrus scent around your kitchen.